succabs/devjobsim/plan.md

 ### JOB LISTING

-- list of jobs
+- list of jobs from .csv file

 ### CV

-- list of your information, education and job history
+- data from .csv file

 ### FRIDGE